agoravoting/agora-ciudadana/INSTALL.md

 ### Dependencies

-* It Has only been tested in Linux so far.
+Agora has only been tested to work in Linux-based servers so far.

-* Python 2.x >= 2.7
+* python
-* python virtualenvwrapper
+* virtualenvwrapper
+* python2.7-dev
 * rabbitmq-server
 * git

-* Development files por python are required to compile some later dependencies.
+* gettext

-  In Ubuntu/Debian you can do this:
+* In Ubuntu/Debian you can install the dependencies with the following command:

-    $ sudo apt-get install python2.7-dev
+    $ sudo apt-get install python2.7-dev python virtualenvwrapper \
+      rabbitmq-server git gettext

 Other dependencies will be installed with virtualenv.

 ### First installation